TheLogicMaster/clearwing-vm/README.md

 ## About
 This is a fork of the CodenameOne Parpar VM that produces portable C and C++ and implements more of the Java runtime library.
-It was primarily created for the SwitchGDX Nintendo Switch LibGDX backend but doesn't depend on it.
+It was primarily created for the [SwitchGDX](https://github.com/TheLogicMaster/switch-gdx) Nintendo Switch LibGDX backend but doesn't depend on it.
+An example project is provided in the `example` directory.

 ## Features implemented
 - Regex (RegExodus)